 Butthole Surfers: A group of Michael Stipe stalkers come down off of their latest acid trip to discover they've recorded twelve albums.

 Can: A group of West German modern classical and free jazz musicians decide to start making rock music instead.
-Their songs are frequently made up of hours-long jams improvised entirely on the spot and then edited down to a still-ridiculous length.
+Their songs are frequently made up of hours of jamming made up entirely on the spot and then edited down to a still-ridiculous length.
 Their lead singer during their best years is a mush-mouthed Japanese drifter who screams and mumbles over the beat.

 Captain Beefheart: A downright reprehensible human being with no regards for musical convention.